 Building a healthier world

-The Bachelor of Applied Science in Applied Health Sciences has three concentrations: Advanced Allied Health and Biomedical Sciences plus the new Medical Imaging Specialization that started Fall 2016.
+The Bachelor of Applied Science in Applied Health Sciences has three concentrations: Advanced Allied Health and Biomedical Sciences plus the fully online Medical Imaging Specialization that started Fall 2016.
 All are intended to provide graduates with the knowledge and skills to make an impact in the expanding healthcare field.

 Students in all specializations receive a broad-based foundation in global and national healthcare issues and trends, ethical and legal issues, health promotion and disease prevention, evidence-based practice, allied healthcare research, healthcare systems management and healthcare based informatics.
 This B.A.S. degree is eligible as part of the $10,000 Bachelor's Degree Program.